pearg/albo_spm/README.md

 This program reads a set of FASTQ files from a paired-end ddRAD sequencing *Aedes albopictus* sample (nlaIII and mluCI restriction enzymes) and predicts the sex of the sample.
+Prediction works best for libraries prepared with fragment size selection of ~300 bp.

 ## Installation

-Make sure that the following are accessable in your $PATH:
+Make sure that the following are accessable in your `$PATH`:

 * samtools
 * bedtools